 Only if you act quickly.
 Mold, mildew, and rot due to delayed cleanup or negligence are typically excluded, even if the initial damage was from a covered flood event.

 It’s not.
 Flood insurance only covers damage caused by natural flooding (rising water from the ground up).
-Water damage from sewer backups, plumbing leaks, or roof leaks isn’t covered unless specific endorsements are added.
+Water damage caused by a sewer backup, plumbing leaks, or roof leaks isn’t covered unless specific endorsements are added.

 In reality, most policies don’t include those things.
 The issue isn’t the fine print being hidden; it’s that most people don’t think about asking: what does flood insurance not cover?